Ghassaniyeh, Lebanon: Economy

-The town of Al-Ghassaniyah was originally an industrial town, manufacturing brooms and brushes for the Lebanese market.
+The town of Ghassaniyeh was originally an industrial town, manufacturing brooms and brushes for the Lebanese market.
 Immigration started in the 19th century and intensified during World War I, with a group of young men emigrating to Latin America to escape conscription in the Ottoman Empire army.

 This emigration continued through the 20th century and again intensified during the 1940s and 1950s, this time to West Africa, where the immigrants engaged in trade and industry.

 In a second wave of immigration, many returned to Lebanon, some temporarily and some permanently, to join the booming construction business.
-Al-Ghassaniyah companies were involved in commercial and residential construction in Beirut and its suburbs for more than 60 years.
+Ghassaniyeh companies were involved in commercial and residential construction in Beirut and its suburbs for more than 60 years.

 The third wave of emigration was focussed mainly on education in Europe, Canada, and the US.
 Today, a large group of engineers, medical doctors, and management professionals in ISO and other international standards are involved in spreading a culture of knowledge and continuous development.